Azoft/objccheckstyle/README.md

 # Related

 [OCLint](http://oclint.org/) runs static analysis that helps to detect common logic errors.
-Use it alongside obcjcheckstyle!
+Use it alongside objccheckstyle!

 # Status